ucdavis-bioinformatics-training/2023-June-RNA-Seq-Analysis/data_reduction/02-salmon_mm.md

     1. Create a decoy-aware transcriptome by concatenating the genome to the end of the transcriptome and a corresponding decoys.txt file
     1. Run Salmon indexing, using the "gencode" flag to parse the GENCODE file properly, and outputting to a new directory called "salmon_gencode.vM29.index".

-1. Run salmon indexing when ready.
+1. Run salmon indexing script when ready.

     ```bash
     sbatch salmon_index.slurm